MicrosoftDocs/learn/learn-pr/sqlserver/introduction-to-sql-server-2022/includes/4-built-in-query-intelligence.md

-SQL Server 2022 provides built-in capabilities to reduce time for query tuning with the Query Store and Intelligent Query Processing features to help you gain performance with no code changes.
+SQL Server 2022 provides built-in capabilities to reduce time for query tuning with the Query Store and next generation Intelligent Query Processing features to help you gain consistent performance with no code changes.

 ## H2 heading
 Strong lead sentence; remainder of paragraph.